Kristi Noem: Conflict of interest action to professionally benefit daughter

 In 2020, after Noem's 26-year-old daughter, Kassidy Peters, was denied a real estate appraisal license, Noem summoned to her office Sherry Bren, a state employee who had directed South Dakota's Appraiser Certification Program for 30 years.
 Attendees included Peters, Noem's chief of staff Tony Venhuizen, Department of Labor Attorney Amber Mulder and Labor Secretary Marcia Hultman.

 By telephone, the group was joined by the governor's general counsel, Tom Hart, and a lawyer from the state's Department of Labor and Regulation, Graham Oey.
 A week later, Hultman demanded Bren's resignation.
-Bren repeatedly, but unsuccessfully, tried to resolve the issues short of resigning, eventually filing an age discrimination complaint.
+Bren repeatedly tried to resolve the issues short of resigning, but unsuccessfully, eventually filing an age discrimination complaint.
 She received a $200,000 settlement as part of a nondisclosure agreement to withdraw her complaint and leave her position.
 Noem's spokesperson characterized the allegations as an example of how Noem cut through "bureaucratic red tape".

 After the Associated Press published a story about the incident, the State Senate's Government Operations and Audit Committee was delegated to investigate.
 In October 2021, the Committee invited Hultman and Bren to come before it to discuss the appraisal program in light of the controversy.
 On December 14, 2021, Bren testified before the Government Operations and Audit Committee.
 She said that Peters received an Agreed Disposition around March/April 2020.
 Around July 20, 2020, Peters received a letter and/or Findings of Fact and Conclusions of Law when she failed to meet the requirements of the Agreed Disposition.
 Bren said that on July 26, Department of Labor attorney Amber Mulder told her to be prepared to discuss "what is the definition of a serious deficiency; what criteria do you use for denials; how many are denied each year; how many are approved; are we saying that Kassidy can take certain classes and resubmit".